ahtchow/CarND-PID-Control-Project-P7/README.md

   *  Σ CTE -> Summation of Cross Track Error

 ### "D" - Derivative
 The Derivative aspect of the controller measures the rate of change "Cross Track" Error (CTE) over time.
 As a result, as the rate of change increases so will need to steer away from the current state.
 An example can be when the lane is curving, such that there is a sudden change of error.
-The derivative controller is responsible for accounting to the system's shift in state.
-The derivative aspect of the controller can be modelled by the following equation:
+The derivative controller accounts for the system's shift in state.
+The derivative aspect of the controller can be modeled by the following equation:

 ```bash
 α = - τ_d * (d/dt) * CTE